marklearst/skydio-autonomy-widget/README.md

 ## 🚀 Full Feature List

-- **Action-Driven Architecture**: Central, declarative config (`ACTION_CONFIGS`) powers all UI, ensuring Figma parity and rapid extensibility.
+- **Action-Driven Architecture**: Central, declarative config (`ACTION_CONFIGS`) powers all UI, ensuring rapid extensibility.
-- **Context-Based State Management**: Unified state/context provider for all widget state, actions, and derived UI.
+- **Config-Driven Everything**: All actions, icons, and controls are mapped in `AutonomyWidget.configs.ts`, making UI parity with Figma effortless.
 - **Configurable Button Sets**: Each action defines its own button set, icon, tooltip, and label—fully customizable.
 - **Dynamic Timer with Icon Swap**: Circular countdown ring with animated icon transitions, responsive to state and action.
 - **OrbitSlider**: Custom slider with dual progress indicators, chevron controls, and locked distance display for orbit mode.
 - **Responsive Layout**: Compact mode (mobile) and expanded mode (desktop) with automatic adaptation.
-- **Status Message**: Dynamic, expandable message area for mission status, errors, and notifications.
+- **Status Message**: Dynamic, expandable message area for mission status.
 - **Figma-Exported SVG Icon Library**: All icons are Figma-exported SVGs, imported as React components with full theming and accessibility support.
-- **Design Tokens & Tailwind v4**: Themeable via CSS custom properties and Tailwind tokens for colors, radii, and typography.
-- **Accessible by Default**: Semantic markup, keyboard navigation, ARIA labels, and accessible tooltips.
-- **Storybook Coverage**: Every component, state, and edge case is documented and testable in Storybook.
 - **API-Like Integration**: Emulates a UI API for remote control, state sync, event hooks, and analytics.
 - **Composable Barrel Architecture**: All modules, icons, and components are re-exported via directory `index.ts` for clean, scalable imports.
-- **Dark/Light Theme Support**: Easily toggle between light and dark modes with design tokens.
 - **Mission Grouping Logic**: Supports Waypoint, RTD, Orbit, Paused, Tracking, and more, each with unique UI behaviors.
-- **Live Design Token Previews**: See and test every color, radius, and font in Storybook.
 - **Extensible for Future Missions**: Add new actions, icons, or control sets in minutes.

 ---

-## 🏛️ Stout Architecture & Component UI

-The AutonomyWidget is engineered for scale, clarity, and design system rigor.
-Every component is a pure, dumb UI building block, orchestrated by a context-driven provider and a single source-of-truth config.
-This ensures:

-- **Separation of Concerns**: UI components never hold business logic; all state and behavior are injected via context and config.
-- **Pure Renderer Philosophy**: Components render only what they're told—no hidden state, no side effects.
-- **Config-Driven Everything**: All actions, icons, and controls are mapped in `AutonomyWidget.configs.ts`, making UI parity with Figma effortless.
-- **Atomic & Composable**: Components are small, focused, and designed to be composed for complex UIs.
-- **Config-Driven**: All mission logic, icons, and controls are managed via a single source-of-truth config for easy extension and maintenance.
-- **Barrel Exports**: Every directory exports a clean interface via `index.ts`, so imports are always intuitive and scalable.
-- **Atomic Design**: Components are small, focused, and composable—ideal for rapid prototyping and robust production use.
-- **TypeScript First**: Every prop, state, and config is strongly typed for confidence and safety.

 ### Component UI Map